AlphaBravoCompany/ab-lab-server/README.md

 # Post Deploy

 * Verify deployment by checking links in `./ansible/files/deployment_name/lab-server-info.txt`
-* Use the `./ansible/files/deployment_name/lab-server-info.txt` file to distrubute access info to students.
+* Use the `./ansible/files/deployment_name/lab-server-info.txt` file to distribute access info to students.
 Make sure to provide them with the generated private ssh key for this deployment located under `./ansible/files/deployment_name/deploymentname-private-key.pem`.

 # Accessing the Environments